EgyptaGogoi/EgyptaGogoi/README.md

 💻 Aspiring Software Engineer | Backend-Focused Developer

-🎓 MCA Student @ Tezpur University
+🎓 MCA'25 @ Tezpur University
 🌍 Currently interning at a FinTech startup (Fisdom) where I'm enhancing backend systems with Python, Flask, PostgreSQL, and GCP.

 🚀 What I'm up to: